Slow eaters less likely to be obese

 Think of your digestive tract as a long tube extending from your mouth right through the digestive system to its' ultimate end, with not only organs such as your stomach, liver, pancreas, gallbladder and intestines but also fluids released from these organs.
 All together, they help you break down large food pieces into progressively smaller units that can undergo absorption and nourish the cells and tissues of your body.

 Your mouth is the only part of the digestive system that you have voluntary control over.
-And we all like to be in control.
+And we like to be in control.
 This is called the Cephalic Phase.

 From there you dictate what happens next.